Tryd3x/zoomcamp/readme.md

 - Docker shell commands to list and delete containers and images
 - Difference between docker run and docker build
 - Difference between using RUN and CMD, ENTRYPOINT and CMD
-- Created a docker volume 'pg_data' instead of directory based mount
+- Created a docker volume 'pg_data' instead of directory based mount.
 - Be mindful of host, port, role, password, database when connecting to postgres
 - Learnt about handling authentications in pg_hba.conf (host and local authentication)
 - Had to install vim in container since I had to edit pg_hba.conf [apt-get update && apt-get install vim]